VictorSK/wp-workshop/README.md

 ### Database Importing

 **NOTE:** Before importing database content your Docker containers must be running.
-Depending on the size of your database, importing might take several minute to complete.
+Depending on the size of your database, importing might take several minutes to complete.

 To import a WordPress database dump file use the `bin/import` command with the corresponding mode `[dev|live|staging]` of the WordPress database You wish to import **INTO**.